xander-will/toyc-compiler-egre591/readme.md

     -verbose or -v          display all information
     -version                display the program version

-### <b>Please note</b> that due to the ToyC compiler being written using Java, if the `-output` and the `-class` flags are present without one another or do not match the same string, you code will not run.
+### <b>Please note</b> that due to the ToyC compiler targeting the JVM, if the `-output` and the `-class` flags are present without one another or do not match the same string, you code will not run.

 <br />